 An improvement of power factor can provide both economic and system advantages.
 The various operational benefits are improved system efficiency, release of system capacity, reduction of power losses and voltage improvement.
-The energy saving are dependent on power losses are proportional to the current squared and the current is proportional to the power factor, an improvement in power factor will cause a reduction in system losses and reduced power bills.
+The energy saving are dependent on

-- > The percentage reduction in ampere due to additional KVAR - > Motor design, conductor size and conductor length. - Capacitor watt loss.
+- > The percentage reduction in ampere due to additional KVAR - Motor design, conductor size and conductor length. - > Capacitor watt loss.